harmony-one/h/progress/alaina-furstenberg.md

+2025-05-23 Fri: Update of the community section and review of the team's progress for tomorrows thread.
+Continued writing of the May newsletter, writing Week 3.

+2025-05-22 Thu: Continued reading of the information on 5.country.
+Continued writing of the May newsletter, writing Week 2.

+2025-05-21 Wed: Research into the io partnership with OpenAI & Jony Ives and shared a [tweet](https://x.com/harmonyprotocol/status/1925301719044669872).
+Insights: Software has been the main focus for the past decade.
+The iPhone was the most recent and most widely used hardware breakthrough, so I believe the next hardware breakthrough will center around AI.

+2025-05-20 Tue: Further explored Cursor's features, practiced organizing code into clean project structures, and successfully created and linked multiple markdown files for documentation.
+Also began experimenting with version control within Cursor.

 2025-05-19 Mon: Research and [tweet on DEX-EE](https://x.com/harmonyprotocol/status/1924535861078892635).
 Insight: DEX-EE gives AI physical agency — pair that with crypto smart contracts, and you get autonomous agents that can sense, act, and transact in the real world.
-Began writing the May newsletter, recapping Weeks 1 and 2.
+Began writing the May newsletter, recapping Weeks 1.

 ---